ThePrimeJnr/Obsidian-Notes/Sermons/The Authoritative Revelation of the Saving Gospel.md

 # ​1.
 Pleasing the Supreme God as Saints in Christ

 ##     a.
-The demand to please God above men
+The Demand to Please God above Men
 ####      (Gal 1:10: Matt 17:5: Acts 3:22-23,26; 1 Cor 15:1-4)

 ##     b.
-The devotion of pleasing God rather than men
+The Devotion of Pleasing God rather than Men
 ####      (Acts 4:12,18-20: 5:28-32: 1 Thess 2:4-6; Eph 6:6-8)

 ##     c.
-The damnation of not pleasing God but men
+The Damnation of not Pleasing God but Men
 ####      ()

 # 2. Preaching the Saving Gospel as Servants of Christ